Batak massacre: Kaychev-Baleva debate

 An important point in Baleva's paper that had been supposed to be read at the conference was that Polish artist Antoni Piotrowski's painting titled "The Batak Massacre" was an important factor for the formation of a national memory of the massacre.
 Naum Kaychev, assistant professor at Sofia University's Faculty of History, criticized this view in an article seeking to point out certain contradictions and factual errors in Baleva's paper that had been supposed to be read at the cancelled conference.

 One point of Kaychev's article was to show that national memory of the massacre existed long before Piotrowski's painting - for example, the massacre is described in a school history book in 1881, while Piotrowski's painting only appeared in 1892.
 In response, Baleva conceded that she had been wrong in claiming that Batak had been entirely forgotten before the painting was created.
 She nevertheless argued, among other things, that Piotrowski's work did have a significant influence on subsequent national memory of the massacre and on the form of the Batak memorial in particular.

 Canonization

-On 3 April 2011, Batak massacre victims were canonized as saints, something that had not happened for more than a century.
+On 3 April 2011, the victims of the Batak massacre were canonized as saints, an act that the Church had not done for more than a century.